Location Extensions Augmented Advertisements

 .

-That information isn’t shown to everyone but may be shown to people within a threshold distance from an advertiser’s location.
+That geographic information isn’t shown to everyone but may be shown to people within a threshold distance from an advertiser’s location.
 The location extensions page doesn’t provide much in the way of details as to when location extensions might be triggered which is why I thought it helpful to write about this patent application that appears to cover location extensions.

 A Google patent application was published this week about location augmented advertisements.
 The patent tells us about when a location extension that could be shown with an ad might be triggered to show: